 Copper forms two oxides.
-For the same amount of copper, twice as much oxygen was used to form first oxide than to form second one.
-What is the ratio of the valencies of copper in first and second oxides?
+For the same amount of copper, twice as much oxygen was used to form the first oxide as to form the second one.
+What is the ratio of the valencies of copper in the first and second oxides?

 1. 2:5